ShuoHe97/dl-apps-fuzzing/README.md

 **method** is the test method we want to re-run.

 ### Example Run
-The test driver is inside the dl-fuzzing directory.
+The test driver is inside the /dl-fuzzing directory.
 You can use any image data.
 For now lets use some data [here](https://github.com/ShuoHe97/data):
 ```
 cd dl-fuzzing
 git clone https://github.com/ShuoHe97/data.git